The Camps One

 The Auschwitz complex evolved into the jewel in the crown of Himmler's concentration camp system.
 After the defeat of Poland by Hitler's armies, Himmler's brokers of death set about the rounding up everyone they regarded as a threat to German security.
 To accommodate those not killed on the spot, the SS expanded their concentration camp system deep into occupied Poland.

-In 1940, SS-Hauptsturmführer (Captain) Rudolf Hoess and and a handful of other officers visited the small southern Polish town of Oświęcim (Known as Auschwitz in German) in southern Poland (Under the Germans it was now part of the annexed area known as Upper Silesia) with the view of establishing a concentration camp to hold Polish prisoners.
+In 1940, SS-Hauptsturmführer (Captain) Rudolf Hoess and a handful of other officers visited the small southern Polish town of Oświęcim (Known as Auschwitz in German) in southern Poland (Under the Germans it was now part of the annexed area known as Upper Silesia) with the view of establishing a concentration camp to hold Polish prisoners.
 It was initially meant to act as a simple holding pen prior to sending prisoners onto other camps.
 But this policy was quickly dropped.
 The site chosen was located just outside Oświęcim itself.
 An old dilapidated military barracks, that had been later transformed into a tobacco factory, was taken over by then SS.

 The main Auschwitz camp lay some 160 miles southwest of Warsaw and built around stagnant ponds, which was smelly and pestilential.

 After Himmler's visit in 1941, it was decided that the camp should be expanded due to the imminent invasion of the Soviet Union.
 Himmler wanted the extended area to house Soviet Prisoners of War, but like most things in Nazi Germany, the policy was quick to change.
-Instead, this new complex of buildings would house Jews who would become the primary target for incarceration within Auschwitz, and this camp would be known as Auschwitz-Birkenau and it would primary become a killing centre.
+Instead, this new complex of buildings would house Jews who would become the primary target for incarceration within Auschwitz, and this camp would be known as Auschwitz-Birkenau and it would primarily become a killing centre.
 On the 26 March 1942, the first group of Jewish prisoners arrived within Birkenau from Slovakia after the Slovakian President Jozef Tiso had made arrangements with the SS to have them taken off his hands.

 In the Women's camp (Auschwitz) Block 30: SS doctors, Carl Clauberg and Horst Schumann carried out mass sterilisation experiments on inmates using X-ray machines.
 The primary purpose of these forced sterilisations was to prevent half-Jews (the Mischlinge) from being able to breed.